 If the UE CONTEXT RELEASE COMMAND message contains the RRC-Container IE, the gNB-DU shall send the RRC container to the UE via the SRB indicated by the SRB ID IE.

 If the UE CONTEXT RELEASE COMMAND message includes the Execute Duplication IE, the gNB-DU shall perform CA based duplication, if configured, for the SRB for the included RRC-Container IE.

+If the Candidate Cells To Be Cancelled List IE is included in the UE CONTEXT RELEASE COMMAND message, the gNB-DU shall consider that the gNB-CU is cancelling only the conditional handover or PSCell change associated to the cells identified by the included NR CGI and associated to the UE-associated signaling identified by the gNB-CU UE F1AP ID IE and gNB-DU UE F1AP ID IE.

 Interactions with UE Context Setup procedure: